Automated calculations of exchange magnetostriction: Analysis of the isotropic term of the magnetoelastic energy

-This expression is widely used to compute $\omega_s$ through the direct calculation of $V_{FM}$ and $V_{PM}$ \cite{Khmele2004,shimizu1978}.
-Let us write $V_{FM}=N_{cell}a^3$ and $V_{PM}=N_{cell}a_0^3$, where $N_{cell}$ is the number of unit cells in the system, $a$ and $a_0$ are the lattice parameter at ferromagnetic and hypothetical paramagnetic states at temperature below the Curie temperature, respectively.
+This expression is widely used to compute $\omega_s$ through the direct calculation of $V_{FM}$ and $V_{PM}$ \cite{khmelevskyi,shimizu1978}.
+Let us write $V_{FM}=N_{cell}a^3$ and $V_{PM}=N_{cell}a_0^3$, where $N_{cell}$ is the number of unit cells in the system, $a$ and $a_0$ are the lattice parameter at FM and hypothetical PM states at temperature below the Curie temperature, respectively.
 Hence, Eq.\ref{eq:ws0} becomes\cite{ANDREEV199559}

 where $\lambda_a=(a-a_0)/a_0$ is the fractional change in length along the lattice vector $\boldsymbol{a}$, that is, $\boldsymbol{\beta}=(1,0,0)$.
-We see that $\omega_s$ depends on the definition of ferromagnetic state.
-For example, if we consider a ferromagnetic state where ferromagnetic domains point to all equivalent easy directions (demagnetized state), then we have\cite{maelas_v2}
+We see that $\omega_s$ depends on the definition of FM state.
+For example, if we consider a FM state where FM domains point to all equivalent easy directions (demagnetized state), then we have\cite{maelas_v2}

-where $l'_0$ and $l''_0$ are the lengths at the ferromagnetic state with easy quaternary (easy axis $<100>$, with volume $V_{FM}^{quat}$) and ternary (easy axis $<111>$, with volume $V_{FM}^{tern}$) directions, respectively, and $l_0$ is the length at the paramagnetic-like state (randomly oriented atomic magnetic moments).
+where $l'_0$ and $l''_0$ are the lengths at the FM state with easy quaternary (easy axis $<100>$, with volume $V_{FM}^{quat}$) and ternary (easy axis $<111>$, with volume $V_{FM}^{tern}$) directions, respectively, and $l_0$ is the length at the PM-like state (randomly oriented atomic magnetic moments).
 These magnetic states are schematically represented in Fig.\ref{fig:demag_cub}.
 Hence, replacing Eq.\ref{eq:sum_delta_l_cub_I_4b} in Eq.\ref{eq:ws00} gives

 We observe that in this case the anisotropic interactions do not influence $\omega_s$.
 Formally, we may decompose $\omega_s$ into isotropic and anisotropic contributions as

 where